microsoft/mona-saas/README.md

 Take a moment to familiarize yourself with the Mona admin center by clicking through the tabs.

 Click on the **"This Mona deployment"** tab.
 This tab includes a deep link into the Azure portal and the resource group in which Mona was deployed.
-Click this link.
+Click the resource group link.
 Within this resource group you will find seven different Logic Apps—each preconfigured to handle a specific Marketplace event.
 These Logic Apps are already connected to Mona's custom event grid topic.

-Of course, once you've customized the Logic Apps, you'll want to test them...

 ### Test your Marketplace event integrations